Today is Yom Haatzmaut, otherwise known as Israeli Independence Day.

 May those who gave their lives for Israel’s security and freedom forever a blessing and may we continue to celebrate Yom Haatzmaut for many years to come.

-I don’t want to tell about about the Israel that you see on the news.
+I don’t want to tell you about the Israel that you see on the news.
 We all get enough of that when we turn on our televisions or open the local newspaper.
-I want to tell you about the Israel that I have been to and I hope that one day, you will visit Israel for yourself.
+I want to tell you about Israel that I have been to and I hope that one day, you will visit Israel for yourself.

-Foodies will be high heaven when they visit Israel.
+Foodies will be in high heaven when they visit Israel.
 There are more than enough options to please any palate (vegan included).
 I haven’t been to Israel since 2005, but my mouth waters at the memory of some of the food that was consumed.

 The beaches in Tel Aviv are some of the most beautiful beaches on earth.

-And finally, for the history buff, Jerusalem is the ultimate one two punch of history and the modern world.
+And finally, for the history buff, Jerusalem is the ultimate one-two punch of history and the modern world.
 One cannot help but see where the past and the present collide.

 Happy 71st birthday, Israel.
 May you have 71 more.